pjoulot/peertube/README.md

 <h3>Is it ready?</h3>

-No, the module is currently under development here: <a href="https://github.com/pjoulot/peertube">Peertube</a>
+No, the module is currently under development.